shelbygluck/Graphit/README.md

 Visit: https://gh-graphit.herokuapp.com/ 👀

+Need a CSV to visualize?
+Try this quick download from https://www.kaggle.com/neuromusic/avocado-prices/data.

 Graphit was built by a team of 4 software engineering students as part of the immersive Grace Hopper Program at Fullstack Academy of Code, in New York City.

 ➤ Anastasiia Burlya